I Am :

 The first alternative to the individual use of the internal combustion engine car that we can encourage is cycling.
 As our Institute is located close to the Canal du Midi, it is very easy to get to by bike, scooter or rollerblade.
 To encourage the use of bicycles, our school offers a number of facilities (over 500 bicycle parking spaces, repair points, showers, etc.), training in the use of bicycles and road safety by bicycle, etc.

-As cycling and transport are not always the best options for some staff, in January 2022 our Institute installed 8 charging points for electric cars, each with 2 charging points, enabling 16 electric vehicles to be charged.
+As cycling and transport are not always the best options for some staff members, in January 2022 our Institute installed 8 charging points for electric cars, each with 2 charging points, enabling 16 electric vehicles to be charged.

 Encouraging sustainable travel on our campus